Send your enquiry.

 Housing disrepair solicitors – England and Wales

 Your health should not be adversely affected because of your rental property.
-If this happens because your landlord fails to manage a housing disrepair appropriately, then you have been injured through no fault of your own.
+If this happens because your housing association or council fails to manage a housing disrepair appropriately, then you have been injured through no fault of your own.
 You deserve to be compensated for the harm you have wrongfully experienced.

 We have a dedicated team of housing disrepair solicitors who act for tenants across England and Wales.
 We offer a free claim assessment, so you can find out if you are eligible to compensation without having to pay any legal fees.
 If you can make a claim, we will act on a no win, no fee basis.
 This provides you with total financial security, as you do not have to pay anything unless your claim succeeds.